Our research is editorially independent but we may earn a commission for purchases made through our links.

-Acadia National Park encompasses more than 47,000 acres, over half of which are on Mount Desert Island, rated the No. 1 island in America by Travel + Leisure.
+Acadia National Park encompasses more than 47,000 acres, over half of which are on Mount Desert Island.
 The rest of the park can be found on Isle au Haut and the Schoodic Peninsula.
 Acadia showcases the tallest mountain on the Atlantic coast, Cadillac Mountain, along with magnificent granite peaks, rugged ocean shoreline, woodlands and lakes.
 Drive the winding 3.5-mile road or take the challenging hike up to the 1,530-foot peak of the mountain and you’ll enjoy expansive views of coastal Maine, Bar Harbor, the Porcupine Islands and Frenchman Bay.
 If you can get here just before sunrise, you can experience the first spot the sunlight hits the U.S. on most mornings.

 You’ll also want to drive the 27-mile loop road, which winds around the craggy coastlines.
 Stop to hike around Jordan Pond and be sure to visit Bass Harbor Head Lighthouse, 14 miles south of the park.
 The 19th-century tower is one of the most photographed lighthouses in the entire country.